-The third state of this landmark map of the United States, issued in the year of Arrowsmith's move to Soho Square and including substantial cartographic updates from the prior editions.
+The second state of this landmark map of the United Statesin full original color, which includes substantial cartographic updates from the prior editions.
 A tremendous 4 sheet map, dissected and laid on linen, and illustrating in great detail the extent of the United States as known immediately prior to Lewis & Clark's explorations to the west.
 The interior detail of the trans-Mississippi west was compiled largely from accounts supplied by Native Americans to Arrowsmith by the Hudson's Bay Company.
 The course of the Missouri River delineated on the map prompted Lewis and Clark to plot their course along the Missouri River, as it appeared to be the most direct route to the Pacific.
 This second state includes substantial revisions at the mouth of the Mississippi and in Florida.
 This is the 4th state of the map, with the Chalmers note removed (Stevens & Tree 79d).
 It is this edition of the map that is often referred to as the Lewis & Clark edition, as it was the edition which they consulted prior to embarking on landmark transcontinental trip.
 A rare full original color example.
 A bit age toned.
 Linen has split in 1 or 2 places and is backed with older tape.
 Armorial Bookplate of William Betts.
 Embossed stamp from Sondley Library, Ashville N.C.

 Aaron Arrowsmith (1750-1823) was born in Durham in 1750.
 He came to London for work around 1770, where he found employment as a surveyor for the city’s mapmakers.
 By 1790, he had set up his own shop which specialized in general charts.
 Arrowsmith’s three shops were located on or near Soho Square, a neighborhood the led him to rub shoulders with the likes of Joseph Banks, the naturalist, and Matthew Flinders, the hydrographer.
 Through his business ties and employment at the HO, Arrowsmith made other important relationships with Alexander Dalrymple, the HBC, and other companies.
 In 1810 he became Hydrographer to the Prince of Wales and, in 1820, Hydrographer to the King.
 He died in 1823, whereby the business passed to his sons, Aaron and Samuel, and, later, his nephew, John.